oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 ```

 > __NOTE:__
-> The Okta Spring Boot starter provides the security auto-configuration out of the box, and the resource server configuration would not be necessary.
+> The Okta Spring Boot starter provides the security auto-configuration out of the box, and the resource server configuration should not be necessary.
 For some reason, the Spring for GraphQL cors allowed origins configuration does not take effect without the customization above.

 Again, in the root folder, run the API server with: